manuelernestog/weektodo-web/README.md

 ```

 ### Docker
-get into the `docker` folder, if you want run the development web version copy the file with prefix "devlop." and delete the prefix and run the command: `docker-compose up`, production version also.
+get into the `docker` folder, if you want run the development web version copy the file with prefix "devlop." and delete the prefix then run the command: `docker-compose up`, production version also.
+use command `docker build -t weektodo:latest -f docker/Dockerfile .` to build the image.

 ## Contributing